andrew/ultimate-awesome/README.md

 - [awesome-chatgpt-dataset](https://github.com/voidful/awesome-chatgpt-dataset) - Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!.
 - [awesome-rl-for-cybersecurity](https://github.com/Limmen/awesome-rl-for-cybersecurity) - A curated list of resources dedicated to reinforcement learning applied to cyber security. .
 - [awesomeCSV](https://github.com/secretGeek/awesomeCSV) - 🕶️A curated list of awesome tools for dealing with CSV.
+- [awesome-monitoring](https://github.com/crazy-canux/awesome-monitoring) - INFRASTRUCTURE、OPERATION SYSTEM and APPLICATION monitoring tools.
 - [awesome-networking](https://github.com/facyber/awesome-networking) - A collection of awesome networking courses, books, tutorials and other resources.
 - [StarryDivineSky](https://github.com/wuwenjie1992/StarryDivineSky) - 精选了6K+项目，包括机器学习、深度学习、NLP、GNN、推荐系统、生物医药、机器视觉、前后端开发等内容。Selected more than 6000 projects, including machine learning, deep learning, NLP, GNN, recommendation system, biomedicine, machine vision, etc. Let more excellent projects be discovered by people.
 Continue to update!
 Welcome to star! .
-- [awesome-monitoring](https://github.com/crazy-canux/awesome-monitoring) - INFRASTRUCTURE、OPERATION SYSTEM and APPLICATION monitoring tools.
 - [awesome-androidstudio-plugins](https://github.com/jiang111/awesome-androidstudio-plugins) - 收集Android studio 常用的插件.
 - [awesome-notion](https://github.com/spencerpauly/awesome-notion) - A curated list of awesome Notion related things.
 - [awesome-devrel](https://github.com/devrelcollective/awesome-devrel) - Awesome Developer Relations resources curated by the DevRel Collective.
 - [awesome-writing](https://github.com/jenniferlynparsons/awesome-writing) - An awesome list of information to help developers write better, kinder, more helpful documentation and learning materials.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
 - [Awesome-Korean-NLP](https://github.com/datanada/Awesome-Korean-NLP) - A curated list of resources for NLP (Natural Language Processing) for Korean.
+- [Awesome-LLM-Synthetic-Data](https://github.com/wasiahmad/Awesome-LLM-Synthetic-Data) - A reading list on LLM based Synthetic Data Generation 🔥.
 - [awesome-scene-understanding](https://github.com/bertjiazheng/awesome-scene-understanding) - 😎 A list of awesome scene understanding papers.
 - [awesome-federated-learning](https://github.com/weimingwill/awesome-federated-learning) - All materials you need for Federated Learning:  blogs, videos, papers, and softwares, etc.
 - [awesome-cheminformatics](https://github.com/hsiaoyi0504/awesome-cheminformatics) - A curated list of Cheminformatics libraries and software.